y2kbugger/baremetal-riscv-renode/kos/readme.md

 next:
+I want to stop a process and resume it.
 I want to run multiple infinite loops at the same time
     need to increase smartness of scheduler
     needs a process state flag